espadrine/email-login/README.md

     └──┘└── Public computer

 World 5, happens after World 4.
 The public computer logs in as C, comfirms the email, logs out from the current computer.
-That only destroys the local cookie.
+That only destroys the local cookie, and the server's associated session.

     ┌──┐┌── Laptop A:@
     │AB├┼── Mobile B:@